Arkansas-based Walmart expands technology center in Texas

-AUSTIN, Texas (AP) — Engineers from Walmart and Microsoft will work together in Texas to help the Arkansas-based retail giant provide more convenient ways for customers to shop.
+AUSTIN, Texas (AP) — Engineers from Walmart and Microsoft will work together in Texas as the Arkansas-based retail giant seeks more convenient ways for customers to shop.

-Walmart on Monday announced plans to expand its technology center in Austin in a move to help associates make better use of digital data and improve operations.
+Walmart on Monday announced plans to expand its technology center in Austin to help associates make better use of digital data and improve operations.

-A statement from Washington-based Microsoft says about 30 technologists will work together in the cloud factory that’s expected to open in early 2019.
-Both companies say it’s an extension of a strategic partnership announced in July.
+A statement from Washington-based Microsoft says about 30 technologists will work in the cloud factory that should open in early 2019.
+It’s an extension of a strategic partnership announced in July.

 Team members will focus on migrating Walmart’s thousands of internal business applications to Microsoft Azure.
-The cloud factory will be an expansion of Walmart’s so-called innovation hub, which opened earlier this year in Austin.
+The cloud factory will be an expansion of Walmart’s so-called innovation hub, which opened earlier this year.

 Most Read Business Stories